rbisdorff/Digraph3/docSphinx/tutorial.rst

         'a3'    |   -1      1     0
     Valuation domain: [-15;+15]

 Notice that in the case of linear voting profiles, majority margins always verify a zero sum property: *M(x,y)* + *M(y,x)* = 0 for all candidates *x* and *y* (see :numref:`condorcetDigraph` Lines 26-28).
 This is not true in general for arbitrary voting profiles.
-The *Condorcet* digraph of linear voting profiles defines in fact a *weak tournament* and belongs, hence, to the class of *self-codual* bipolar-valued digraphs ([13]_).
+The *majority margins* digraph of linear voting profiles defines in fact a *weak tournament* and belongs, hence, to the class of *self-codual* bipolar-valued digraphs ([13]_).

 Now, a candidate *x*, showing a positive majority margin *M(x,y)*, is beating candidate *y*  with an absolute majority in a pairwise voting.
-Hence, a candidate showing only positive terms in her row in the *Condorcet* digraph relation table, beats all other candidates with absolute majority of votes.
+Hence, a candidate showing only positive terms in her row in the *majority margins* digraph relation table, beats all other candidates with absolute majority of votes.
 Condorcet recommends to declare this candidate (is always unique, why?) the winner of the election.
 Here we are lucky, it is again candidate *a1* who is hence the **Condorcet winner** (see :numref:`condorcetDigraph` Line 26).

 .. code-block:: pycon